KanzaFatima/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/HEm332u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To start this lab we will open the end users link in the new tab and create some tickets as karen and ken.
+To start this lab we will open the End Users link in a new tab and create some tickets as Karen and Ken.
 Click open new ticket and add these tickets.
-These are some randome madeup tickets.

 1-Entire mobile online banking system is down